ovh/docs/pages/platform/databases/mongodb_07_connect_compass/guide.en-gb.md

 > [!primary]
 >
-> Explore hte [documentation](https://docs.mongodb.com/compass/current/) to view all the features and how to interact with your data
+> Explore the [documentation](https://docs.mongodb.com/compass/current/) to view all the features and how to interact with your data.
 >

 ## Go further